 Director Michael Engler added that both Julian Fellowes’ themes and personal qualities of his characters were not separated from the larger issues of “class, power structure, politics,” and as in his other period dramas, we see how the characters in “The Chaperone” are shaped by them.

-The new PBS Masterpiece film will be most attractive to the 50+ crowd, and to Elizabeth McGovern fans in general.
-The strong supporting cast, settings and period touches, including the costumes for Candice Donnelly, will go a long way to make the movie, which at times can feel stilted, more appealing to other costume drama fans.
+The new film will be most attractive to the 50+ crowd, and to Elizabeth McGovern fans in general, as the movie falls short of the PBS Masterpiece experience overall.
+A strong supporting cast, the settings and period touches (including the costumes by Candice Donnelly), will make the sometimes stilted movie more appealing to other costume drama fans.

-There are fun references to “The Age of Innocence” and “Little Women,” and Julia Goldani Telles with her natural, easy smile and quick-witted lines, breathes life into the narrative.
-Though this is Julia Goldani Telles’ first period drama, she’s a believable, and captivating, Brooks.
-You may recognize her from her role as Whitney Solloway in the television series The Affair.
+There are fun references to “The Age of Innocence” and “Little Women,” and Richardson with her natural, easy smile and quick-witted lines, breathes life into the narrative.
+Though this is Richardson’s first period drama, she’s a believable, and captivating, Brooks.

 The real Louise Brooks started her career as a dancer in the Ziegfeld Follies and was to become an early celebrity in the silent-film era.

 A highly independent woman who didn’t conform to society’s expectations of women, Brooks has long been associated with her character as Lulu in Pandora’s Box (1929), which told the tale of the rise and inevitable fall of an amoral but naive young woman.
 Her flapper-girl persona and bobbed hair inspired thousands of women who adopted the style as their own.